realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - Strive to write Domain layer code in plain-old idiomatic Java as much as possible, and read like English prose.
 - A person who doesn't code should be able to look at a method or variable and know what it does/means.
 - Some of these ideas are contradictory, and those are the ones that require more thought and consideration for the situation.

+#### A Note on Line Comprehension Complexity

+- Humans can handle 7±2 item in their short-term working memory at a given time, so code lines should be broken up when approaching 6 items on a given line.
+- Horizontal line complexity should never have more than 8 items on a given line.
+- Strive to keep line complexity to 5 items maximum, and know when you got past that it causes an increase cognitive load that slow comprehension.

 ### Encapsulation of Data via Intention-named methods